abhishekkumar0841/YouTube-Clone-React-App/README.md

 - Making Channel page and showing all channel related details on it
 - Make ChannelTemplate.jsx
 - Create channelSlice.js for setting channel details in it
+- Creating modalSlice for handling modal on channel page
+- Make ChannelTemplateModel.jsx
+- Showing compulsory details about on model